pietrobraione/sushi/README.md

 Another runtime dependency that is included in the git project is:

-* [EvoSuite](http://www.evosuite.org/); SUSHI depends on customized versions of EvoSuite that can be found in the `evosuite` subdirectory.
+* [EvoSuite](http://www.evosuite.org/); SUSHI depends on a customized version of EvoSuite that can be found in the `evosuite` subdirectory.
 It will not work with the EvoSuite jars that you can download from the EvoSuite web page.

 There are two additional runtime dependencies that are not handled by Gradle so you will need to fix them manually.